vrigzalejo/Usermanager/README.md

 #Versions

 ##1.0.1
-* Removed bootstrap.min.js in config/asset.php
+* Removed bootstrap.min.js in assets and in config/asset.php by default
+* Changed css_production and js_production assets to CDN links
+* Added application.js, and style.css in assets
-* Added application.js
+* Added application.js in config/assets.php by default
-* Fix checkbox, dropdown-list, radio button to Flat UI style
+* Fix button, checkbox, dropdown-list, radio button to Flat UI style
+* Changed navbar style when navbar-toggle is visible
+* Changed navbar-toggle hover to transparent
+* Changed navbar-brand's font-weight to lighter

 ##1.0.0
 * First release